 Most Ethiopians like to have some help at home, and that include workers, guards and/or drivers.
 I never had a driver or a guard, but I know they can become like family members and help you in many different issues.
 Guards are normally very handy at keeping the houses safe (even though I hardly ever heard of trespassing properties) as well as do some shopping around the neighborhood.

-Regarding workers (“serratenya”), some people have them interns and other don’t.
+Regarding workers (“serratenya”), some people have them interns and others don’t.
 They are trained to cook, clean and wash the clothes (washing machines are not very common here and I bet you don’t even know how to hand wash your clothes).
 This has been very helpful for me once I became busy at work, and you can definitely teach them some home-cooking and dishes from your country (if you find the ingredients to cook with them).
-Some workers also can be nannies and babysit in case you have kids; in that case they will definitely become part of your family and separations at the end of your stay are always very painful.
+Some workers also can be nannies and babysit in case you have kids; in that case, they will definitely become part of your family and separations at the end of your stay are always very painful.

 NETWORKING: PRETTY EASY